Selling for eye-watering prices these were the most expensive NFT’s sold in 2021.

 With Replicator NFT, Mad Dog Jones became the most expensive living Canadian artist.
 The bidding started at a mere $100, and 16 bidders battled it out over two weeks till it went to a bidder for $4.1 million in the last 5 minutes.
 As the name suggests, the REPLICATOR generates a new unique NFT every 28 days.
 It comes with a total of seven unique generations of artworks.
 The first generation NFT is set to produce six NFTs at the rate of one per month, with each generation unique to the rest.

-Also read - At $155,000 this is officially the most expensive port wine in the world
+Also read - These Apollo and Artemis diamonds may soon sell as the most expensive earrings in the world

 Tim Berners-Lee, NFT Internet Source Code, Sotheby’s, $ 5.4 million